12 Plant-Based Pastas for Healthier Weeknight Dinners

 You know and love edamame as a sushi appetizer, but have you ever tried it in pasta form?
 These spaghetti strands from Explore Cuisine are low in carbs but rich in fiber, which will keep you feeling full.

 Yes, your favorite salad topping can turn into pasta.
 Just ask Palmini’s hearts of palm linguine.
 This canned replacement is low in calories and carbs, and has zero fat.
 Try it in a stir-fry with veggies and your favorite protein.

 Grain-free pasta lovers, rejoice!
 This cassava fusilli from Jovial Foods tastes very close to the real deal—but without any gluten.
 Try it with red sauce or as part of a pasta salad.

-Traditional to Asian cuisine, kelp noodles are cholesterol-free, low in sodium, gluten-free and low-calorie.
-They’re made with just three ingredients—edible brown seaweed, water and sodium alginate—so kelp noodles are the ultimate low-carb pasta replacement.
-You can use them in place of rice noodles to make noodle bowls.
+Traditional to Asian cuisine, Sea Tangle’s kelp noodles are cholesterol-free, low in sodium, gluten-free and low-calorie.
+They’re made with just three ingredients—kelp, water and sodium alginate—and are ready to absorb the flavor of your favorite sauce.

-Black bean spaghetti is pretty much exactly what it sounds like—pasta made from black beans.
-There are no add-ins and no preservatives, just good ol’ fiber (one 2 oz. serving contains 12 grams) and protein.
-Top with our favorite brand of pasta sauce!
+The Only Bean’s black bean spaghetti is pretty much exactly what it sounds like—pasta made from black beans.
+There are no add-ins and no preservatives, just good ol’ fiber and protein.
+This pasta is a good source of iron, too.